Global Business Opportunities

 To prepare our students for such an incredible step into the competitive international business world, we have a rigorous nationally recognized program meant to challenge our students.
 Our state-of-the-art facilities provide our students the opportunity to build a solid foundation for applying their skills both in class and after graduation.

-At E-town, we have seven concentrations where you can focus your studies in order to best prepare yourself for the career of your choice after graduation:
+At E-town, we have seven concentrations or academic tracks where you can focus your studies in order to best prepare yourself for the career of your choice after graduation:

 - Entrepreneurship and Family Business